netdata/developer-relations/engagement-handbook.md

 - [ ] You request from an administrator or moderator to add you to the appropriate functional group.
 - [ ] Your account has a profile picture and a short bio.
 - [ ] You join the #discourse-support slack channel.
 All new topics and posts from the categories (support, support-agent, support-cloud) are mirrored there.
 - [ ] You have familiarized yourself with the [Netdata Community Code of Conduct](https://learn.netdata.cloud/contribute/code-of-conduct) that govern interactions for all members.
+Read [How to handle violations](#how-to-handle-violations-coc)

 # Support